mindspore-ai/docs/tutorials/source_en/beginner/model.md

   >
 ```

-We construct an input data and call the model directly to obtain a 10-dimensional Tensor output that contains the original predicted values for each category.
+We construct an input data and call the model directly to obtain a two-dimensional Tensor output that contains the original predicted values for each category.

 > The `model.construct()` method cannot be called directly.